 Dr. Lim Boh Soon was appointed our Independent Director on 22 October 2015.

-He has more than 25 years of experience in the banking and finance industry in Asia.
-Dr. Lim is currently a Director of Arise Asset Management Pte.
-Ltd. Prior to that, Dr. Lim was the first non-Muslim CEO of Kuwait Finance House (Singapore) Pte.
+Dr. Lim has more than 25 years of experience in the banking and finance industry in Asia.
+He is currently a director of Arise Asset Management Pte.
+Ltd and an independent director of Tomi Environmental Solutions Inc. Prior to that, Dr. Lim was the first non-Muslim CEO of Kuwait Finance House (Singapore) Pte.
 Ltd. from 2007 to 2009, and the first foreign CEO of Vietcombank Fund Management Company in Vietnam from 2005 to 2007.
 Dr. Lim was a Group Corporate Director of Autron Corporation Limited from 2002 to 2006 (concurrently when he was CEO of Vietcombank Fund Management Company).
 From 1996 to 1999, Dr. Lim co-headed UBS Capital Asia Pacific (S) Limited and was also a member of its Regional Investment Committee that managed the Swiss Bank proprietary large PE funds.
 Prior to that, he also served in senior management positions for several large regional and global companies, including the Singapore Technologies Group and Rothschild Ventures Asia.

-Dr. Lim currently serves as an Independent Director of OUE Commercial REIT Management Pte Ltd, the Manager of the OUE Commercial Real Estate Investment Trust, which is listed on the Main Board of the SGX-ST. Dr. Lim is also an Independent Director of Tomi Environmental Solutions Inc. Dr. Lim obtained a Bachelor of Science with First Class Honours and a Doctor of Philosophy in Mechanical Engineering from the University of Strathclyde, United Kingdom, in 1981 and 1985 respectively.
+Dr. Lim obtained a Bachelor of Science with First Class Honours and a Doctor of Philosophy in Mechanical Engineering from the University of Strathclyde, United Kingdom, in 1981 and 1985 respectively.
 He also received a Graduate Diploma in Marketing Management from the Singapore Institute of Management, and a Diploma in Marketing from the Chartered Institute of Management, United Kingdom, in 1991.
 Dr. Lim is a Fellow of the Singapore Institute of Directors.